apache/druid/docs/tutorials/tutorial-rollup.md

 ```

 In the query, you group by dimensions, `timestamp`, `srcIP`, and `dstIP`.
 Note that the query uses the `FLOOR` function to bucket rows based on MINUTE granularity.
-For the metrics, you apply aggregations to sum the `bytes` and `packets` columns and add a column that counts the number of rows that get rolled up.
+For the metrics, you apply aggregations to sum the `bytes` and `packets` columns and add a column that counts the number of rows that get rolled-up.

 After the ingestion completes, you can query the data.